The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Abstract

 \section{Abstract}

-Digital identity is shifting from service- and network-centric approaches toward user-centric ones that promise users increased control over their data.
+{Digital identity is shifting from service- and network-centric approaches toward user-centric ones that promise users increased control over their data.
 Despite their decentralised design, such approaches often reintroduce centralised components in different forms.
-This research explores this tension, i.e., the decentralisation paradox, and argues that user-centric architectures tend to redistribute rather than eliminate centralisation.
-Based on Critical Systems Thinking (CST), digital identity is framed as a "wicked problem" that spans across the technical, legal, social and ethical dimensions.
-The paper argues that understanding all these interdependencies is essential for designing reliable architectures and ensuring the next generation of digital identity goes beyond superficial decentralisation.
+This paper conceptualises this tension as the decentralisation paradox and shows that user-centric architectures tend to redistribute rather than eliminate centralisation.
+Drawing on Critical Systems Thinking (CST), digital identity is framed as a "wicked problem" that spans the technical, legal, social and ethical dimensions.
+It introduces the Digital Identity Tetrahedron as a multidimensional framework for analysing decentralisation in digital identity ecosystems.
+Understanding these interdependencies is essential for designing reliable architectures and ensuring that the next generation of digital identity surpasses superficial decentralisation.}